Robinhood Banking Review: 2026

 Deliver cash to your door and earn a high APY — but only if you have a Gold membership.

-Robinhood Gold members will be able to open Robinhood Banking in fall 2025, complete with checking and savings accounts.
-The savings account is set to earn up to 3.75% APY, and both accounts will have high FDIC insurance of up to $2.5 million thanks to a cash sweep program.
+Robinhood Gold members can open a Robinhood Banking account, complete with checking and savings accounts.
+The savings account earns up to 3.5% APY, and both accounts will have high FDIC insurance of up to $2.5 million thanks to a cash sweep program.
 Other perks include joint banking with family, door delivery of cash to some customers, tax and investment advice, access to private jet travel, global private chauffeurs and helicopter rides.
-However, Robinhood Banking hasn’t launched just yet, and it will only be available if you have a Gold membership.
+However, Robinhood Banking requires a Gold Membership and the best perks require $1,000 in monthly direct deposit.

 Pros